91st-Aux-Team/.github/profile/README.md

 ## Contact

-For any questions, suggestions, or discussions related to this repository, you can join us on our [Discord server](TODO).
-Connect with fellow unit members, share your ideas, and contribute to the growth of our community.
+For any questions, suggestions, or discussions related to this repository, you can join us on [Discord server](TODO).

-Thank you for being a part of the 91st MRC Clone Wars Unit and contributing to our auxiliary resources!

 *Note: This project is maintained by unit members and is not officially endorsed by Bohemia Interactive or Lucasfilm Ltd.*